cossentino/on-track-2/spec.md

     with validations e.g. User, Recipe, Ingredient, Item)

         Users
-          Most fields are required and emails must be unique; password is required except when using Oauth Purchases
+          Email, first name, last name, and income are required Emails must be unique
+          Password is required except when using Oauth; user must be authenticated using Bcrypt to login except via Oauth Oauth users are validated at the controller level to avoid duplicating a non-oauth user with the same information

+        Purchases
+          Require a name
+          Require a total
+          Require a date
-          Purchases require a name and total, and the total must be a number greater than zero
+          Total must be a number greater than zero (custom validator)

+        Categories
+          Require a name

     Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/